Badgerati/Pode/docs/Getting-Started/CLI.md

 # CLI

 Pode has some commands that you can utilise from the CLI - when your in a PowerShell terminal, or `pwsh` session.
-These commands help you to intialise, start, test, build, or install any packages for your repo/server.
+These commands help you to initialise, start, test, build, or install any packages for your repo/server.

 All of these commands are centered around the `package.json` format - similar to that of Node.js and Yarn.

+!!! info
-> At the moment, Pode only uses the `start`, `test`, `build` and `install` properties of the `scripts` section in your `package.json`.
+    At the moment, Pode only uses the `start`, `test`, `build` and `install` properties of the `scripts` section in your `package.json`.
 You can still have others, like `dependencies` for Yarn

 ## Commands